pflagerd/bpmn-js-examples/custom-bundle/README.md

 # custom-bundle example

-How to role a customized, pre-packaged version of [bpmn-js](https://github.com/bpmn-io/bpmn-js).
+How to create a customized, pre-packaged version of [bpmn-js](https://github.com/bpmn-io/bpmn-js).

 __Note:__ This is an __advanced__ topic.